apexfarm/ApexTestKit/README.md

 1. Depends on number of fields generated, the size of debug log could exceed the 5MB limit.
 In such case, please set the ApexCode debug level to `DEBUG`.
 2. Sometime ramdom values could bring uncertainty to test results.
 In such case, please specify the genereation expression rule explicitly or to a fixed value, i.e. `'RequiredFieldName' => '{!?*****}'`, `'RequiredFieldName' => new List<String> { 'Pacific Coffee', 'Starbucks' }`.
-3. Roughly speaking current max field generation capacity is around 6000, i.e. fields generated with ATKFaker express rather than fixed values.
-And it will take about 10 seconds.
-If there are 6 generated fields per record, the max record generation capacity is around 1000.
-Otherwise it will likely reach the CPU limit.
-Therefore it is better to use `Test.startTest()` and `Test.stopTest()` to wrap your actual testing logic.
+3. The current field generation capacity is around 6000 in 10 seconds.
+If there are 20 generated fields (not fixed values) per record, the max record generation capacity is around 300.
+If more are created, it is likely to reach the CPU limit.
+So It is also better to use `Test.startTest()` and `Test.stopTest()` to wrap your testing logic.
-4. If record type is activated and picklist values are dpending on them, please try to declare the possible picklist values in the `fields()` explicitly for that record type.
+4. If record type is activated and there are picklist values depending on them, please try to declare the picklist values in the `fields()` explicitly for that record type.

 ## Usage of ATKWizard